tallasgoo/tallasgoo.github.io/essays/js-v-j-sequel.md

 Years later I would eventually learn Java and C and a dabble of C++ and not really think much of it.
 And then one day by a twist of fate, I returned to JavaScript.
 BOOM!
 JavaScript was back in the game, and this time with an opponent to match up against.
 The comparisons came pretty quick: “Hey!
 I can just create a variable without specifying a specific datatype.
 Nice, functions are so easy to whip up now.
 Whoohoo!
 I can use an array to store anything I want!”
 On and on it would go, with JavaScript continually giving me that smug, “Told you so.
 Should have finished that tutorial course kid.”

 Indeed.
 I am nowhere near to being a master sensei of the Script of Java.
 But after what I’ve been able to observe with the various conveniences and amenities that JavaScript can offer over other languages, I am compelled to continue the ultimate contest to find the one language to rule them all.
 May the odds be ever in JavaScript’s favor.

-That is, until another new revolutionary hotshot language arrives on the block.
-‘Tis life.
+...Until a revolutionary new hotshot language arrives on the block and blows away the competition.
+C'est la vie.